nmenego/jekyll-now/_posts/2020-07-18-building-scalable-java-microservices-with-spring-boot-and-spring-cloud.md

 tags: course-review java spring google-cloud
 ---

 Today, wanted to explore some GCP tools out of interest.
 As we use mostly AWS solutions at work, I never really had the chance to test out Google's offerings.
 I found this random course in Coursera: [Building Scalable Java Microservices with Spring Boot and Spring Cloud](https://www.coursera.org/learn/google-cloud-java-spring).

-I managed to go through all the labs in one day, whilst watching Hamilton movie while the waiting on some commands to finish.
-This was because some of the lab exercises required some waiting time to be able to load all resources.
-(More on this on stuff I did not like)
+What's nice about this course is that the laboratory exercises are prepared by [Qwiklabs](https://www.qwiklabs.com/) and that the student is actually presented with a real hands-on GCP environment to play around with.
+I managed to go through all the labs in one day, while watching Hamilton movie and waiting for the GCP resources to finish loading.
+I wanted to highlight the things I liked and disliked about the course in this post.

 ## Pros
 1. Covers a lot of ground for a short amount of time.